Initiate a refund for a completed payment

 boolean

-Request processing status (true
+Request processing status (true on success).

 errors